aardjon/trad/doc/architecture.md

 ----------|--------------------------------
   ✔️ | Everything that requires *Flutter*
   ✔️ | A package requiring `dart:io` imports
-  ✔️ | A SQLite based storage implementation
+  ✔️ | Generating and executing SQL statements
-  ✔️ | Hardware specific code or hardware abstraction ✖️ (`adapters`) | Display strings/i18n
+  ✔️ | Generic, SQLite specific database repository (schema agnostic) ✔️ | Platform specific code or hardware abstraction ✖️ (`adapters`) | Display strings/i18n
-  ✖️ (`core`) | The decision whether a certain button must be disabled ✖️ (`core`) | Trigger a switch to another UI screen/page after a user action
+  ✖️ (`adapters`) | A concrete table name to query in a certain situation ✖️ (`core`) | The decision whether a certain button must be disabled ✖️ (`core`) | Trigger a switch to another UI screen/page after a user action